imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 The FAQ applies to the most recent plugin version, as they are regularly updated to include support for newly added or changed plugin features.

 = How do I set plugin language? =
-Plugin will use the site language, set in Settings > General.
+Plugin will use the website language, set in Settings > General.

 If plugin isn't translated into this language, language fallback will be English.

-= What is the default email address? =
+= What is the default admin email address? =
 By default form submissions will be send to the email address set in Settings > General.

 You can change this via Settings > VSCF or by using an attribute.

 = What is the default email subject? =
-By default the email subject contains the name of your site, followed by the subject that sender has filled in.
-If subject field is hidden it only contains the name of your site.
+By default the email subject contains the name of your website, followed by the subject that sender has filled in.
+If subject field is hidden it only contains the name of your website.

 You can change this by using an attribute.